Maureen Pugh: Personal life

 Pugh was educated at St Mary's High School, Greymouth.
 Pugh and her husband John live on their farm in a mountain valley at Turiwhate, near Kumara.
-The house's former copper piping acted as a conductor for electrical storms, and Pugh has been struck by lightning three times.
+According to Pugh, her house's former copper piping acted as a conductor for electrical storms, and Pugh has been struck by lightning three times.

 In the 2014 New Year Honours, Pugh was appointed an Officer of the New Zealand Order of Merit for services to local government.